 Back to blog

-During one of these recent trips to Mississippi, to provide some training for one of our newest customers in that area, I also made a few visits to some existing shops.
-One of the shops really stood out to me.
-The company is called Bryant’s MachineShop, and they are a family owned and operated shop located in Jackson, Mississippi. www.bryantscnc.com
+During a trip to Mississippi to provide some training for one of our newest customers, I also made a few visits to some existing shops.
+Bryant’s MachineShop really stood out to me.

 The Bryant's.jpg

-Here is a picture of Gene, 82, cutting the days needed lot of good parts on his favorite machine, the MB-I:
+Below is a picture of Gene, 82, cutting the day's-needed lot of good parts on his favorite machine, the MB-I.

 Vintage Hurco CNC Machining Center